stagedml/pylightnix/docs/Reference.md

 the same name or by direct assigning.

 Parameters:
-- `custom_store`: If not None, create new storage located here.
+- `custom_store:Optional[str]=None`: If not None, create new storage located here.
-- `custom_tmp`: If not None, set the temp files directory here.
+- `custom_tmp:Optional[str]=None`: If not None, set the temp files directory here.
-- `check_not_exist`: Set to True to assert on already existing storages
+- `check_not_exist:bool=False`: Set to True to assert on already existing storages.
+Good to become sure that newly created storage is empty.

 See also [assert_store_initialized](#pylightnix.core.assert_store_initialized).